 Desh is an intergenerational creative heritage project exploring South Asian culture in Bristol and beyond.

-Desh then went on in February 2015 to Plymouth, where it spent a week on display at the Devonport Guildhall and was seen by over 200 people, and celebrating with a special closing event for the local South Asian community.
+Desh then went on to Plymouth in February 2015, where it spent a week on display at the Devonport Guildhall and was seen by over 200 people, before finishing with a special closing event for the local South Asian community.

 In all, 14 new digital films were made by young people, and 27 oral histories were collected from South Asian elders.

-Desh is a major development for the Agency’s educational and participatory work with young people from South Asian backgrounds.
+Desh was a major development for the Agency’s educational and participatory work with young people from South Asian backgrounds.
 We are currently working on the legacy of the project.

 It is now available for you to enjoy on this website.